 With a great online application process comes a rising expectation that their decision will be made more quickly.

 If a user has a great online experience submitting their application, their natural expectation is that someone is sat working on their application the instant it is submitted.
 While this could well be the case, some applications e.g. for walking difficulties/hidden disabilities, often require assessments, more information or payment still to be made.

 To enable a customer's expectation to be clearly set and enforced, we realised a case management system alone would not be enough.

 We would need a way for applicants to help the council come to their decisions faster.
 As well as a way to securely check on the status of their application online too.
-Especially with the expected increase in applications from August 2019 onwards.
+Especially with the increase in applications since August 2019.

 Rather than just have charts with counts on how many badges have been issued, we wanted to provide insight to managers that enabled them to: